Kadavanthra

-Kadavanthra is a ward in downtown Kochi, Kerala.
+Kadavanthra is a major commercial and residential neighbourhood in the city of Kochi in Kerala, India.
 It is bounded by the S.A Road to the east (MG Road-side) and the Giri Nagar canal in the west.
-Kadavanthra is a major commercial centre of Kochi, and a prime residential area.
-In recent years, the ward has undergone rapid development to become one of Kochi's highest-valued regions.
+It is served by major roads including S.A.
+Road and Kaloor–Kadavanthra Road.
+S.A.
+Road connects Kadavanthra with Vyttila and the areas around Mahatma Gandhi Road, while Kaloor–Kadavanthra Road provides a connection to Kaloor.
+The neighbourhood is also located near Chilavannur Lake.

-The S.A Road and Kaloor-Kadavanthra Road are the Kadavanthra's main arterial roads, S.A Road connects two icons Vyttila interchange in the west and MG Road in east.
+The S.A Road and Kaloor-Kadavanthra Road are the Kadavanthra's main arterial roads.
 Kaloor-Kadavanthra arterial road connects Kaloor at the North and Kadavanthra downtown at South.
 Kadavanthra is close to the Chilavannur Lake, which lies to its east, and the Ponneth Bhagavathy Temple.

 Surroundings

 Kadavanthra Junction is a major intersection in Kochi, one of the busiest in the city.
 The junction facilitates Kadavanthra Metro Station, catering to passengers for Panampilly Nagar/Kadavanthra area.

 The junction is an intersection of Kochi City's main arterial Sahodaran Ayyappan Road (east-west) with arterial Kaloor-Kadavanthra Road (north-south) and K.P.Vallon Road (north-south).
 This junction enhances rail connectivity from M.G Road to Vytilla Mobility Hub.

 Kadavanthra is part of Kochi's central business district located in central Kochi area.
 It is notable as home for the headquarters of the Greater Cochin Development Authority, the statutory body overseeing the development of the city of Kochi.
 NIA (National Investigation Agency) is also located in Kadavanthra.
 The Kochi Metro Kadavanthra station is situated in front of GCDA lawns.
 Kendriya Vidyalaya (KV), Soften Technologies, Bhavans Vidya Mandir and St Josephs Upper Primary School are located in this area.

-The region is an emerging commercial high street with branded retail stores and many 3- and 5-star hotels.
 Housing colonies include Panampilly Nagar, Giri Nagar, Gandhi Nagar and Jawahar Nagar.